LeivoSepp/Smart-heating-management-with-Shelly/README.md

 ## Weather Forecast Algorithm

-> [!TIP]Weather Forecast
+> [!TIP]
 > This algorithm calculates the heating time for the next day based on weather forecasts.
-It is particularly effective for various home heating systems, including those with substantial water tanks capable of retaining thermal energy.
+> It is particularly effective for various home heating systems.
 This approach optimizes energy usage by aligning heating needs with anticipated weather conditions.

 ### Advantages of Weather Forecast-Based Heating